safoorsafdar/safoorsafdarcom/content/posts/everything-you-need-to-know-about-devops/index.md

 * SREs have an operations mindset while DevOps engineers have an engineering mindset
 * SREs work on global infrastructure while DevOps engineers work locally using local services
 * SREs focus on reliability while DevOps engineers focus on agility

+Well, this guide has reached its conclusion.
+I hope that it has provided you with valuable information on both DevOps terminology, concepts and how the DevOps culture and principles can be implemented.

+I'm sure you have learned a lot from this article.
+I just wanted to thank you for reading.
+I hope to see you again!